“In the liturgy God is speaking to his people and Christ is still proclaiming his gospel!”

 Occasionally, you might be asked to fill in at Mass if no Lector has shown up.
-It’s a good idea to be dressed appropriately and to always look over the readings during the week in case you’re called on.
+It’s a good idea to be dressed appropriately and to look over the readings during the week in case you’re called on.
 But if early enough, you will have the chance to look over the Readings before Mass.

 What to do on Sunday (or other Liturgies)

 Try to arrive at least 15 minutes before Mass.
 Talk to your partner to decide who will read the Readings and the Prayers of the Faithful.
 The Priest usually reads any announcements.
-When the Deacon is assisting at Mass he will carry the Book of Gospels to the Altar.

 Before Mass you should look over the Readings in the Lectionary.
 While the text is the same as the Workbooks, the layout is different and you’ll do a better job if you’re familiar with the Lectionary text.